 Firearm safety is a very important thing in our lives.
-It has been weighing on my mind a lot lately that some people think firearms are bad.
+It has weighed on my mind lately that some people think firearms are bad.
 I feel they are mistaken in that opinion.
-It is an opinion of fear, and the fear comes from lack of education.
+It is an opinion of fear which comes from a lack of education.
 I don’t mean that some of these folks don’t have college degrees because some do.
 The thing is, they have never been educated in firearms and firearm safety.

 I grew up in a household where my father hunted.
 He hunted for food.
 That is partially how he fed the family.
-Having pistols and rifles in the house seemed like a common thing to me.
+Having pistols and rifles in the house seemed common to me.
 I later learned that not everyone was so fortunate.

-Part of having firearms involved safety.
-I still remember, at about five years old, when my father took my brother and I outside and taught us about the firearms.
+Part of having firearms involves safety.
+At about five years old, I still remember when my father took my brother and me outside and taught us about firearms.
 He showed us how they operate.
 He showed us how to load them.
 Then he showed us what they did.
 He shot them and exploded glass bottles and other items, explaining and demonstrating that they can be harmful if not used properly.
-He told us not to ever point them at anything or anyone.
-He then followed up the demonstration by telling us if anyone ever broke into the house and tried to take our lives, then and only then were we to use it.
+He told us not never to point them at anything or anyone.
+He followed up the demonstration by telling us if anyone ever broke into the house and tried to take our lives, then and only then were we to use it.

-A few years later he taught my brother how to use the rifle to hunt.
+A few years later, he taught my brother how to use the rifle for hunting.
 My brother was brought into the provider portion of the family.

 I remember all of this because of the way my Dad taught us.
 He was not a certified instructor.
 He never took classes.
 He just knew that he wanted us to be safe.
 He wanted us to know that the firearms were not toys.
 He did put a little fear in us, but he also explained that the person holding the handgun or rifle was responsible for what it shot at.

-When I was 13 years old, my parents divorced and my mother and I moved to the city.
-That is where I learned that not everyone was as privileged as I to learn about firearms.
+My parents divorced when I was 13 years old, and my mother and I moved to the city.
+That is where I learned that not everyone was as privileged as I was to learn about firearms.
 Walking home from school one afternoon, we passed another kid’s house.
 There were police cars with their lights flashing and yellow tape all around the home.
 We later learned that the family had a firearm in the home.
 Their son and his friend were home alone after school.
 They found the firearm, and you can guess what happened next.

 A life was lost that day.
-Not because of a “bad” firearm, but because the family hadn’t been safe in locking it up, in keeping it unloaded and also because they had not taught the children safety and respect of firearms.
+Not because of a “bad” firearm, but because the family hadn’t been safe in locking it up, in keeping it unloaded, and also because they had not taught the children safety and respect of firearms.
 The visiting child, whose family did not own any firearms, also hadn’t been taught firearm safety.
-If either of these children had been educated, a tragedy may not have occurred.
+A tragedy might not have occurred if either of these children had been educated.